CHAPTER 9 – BIRTHDAY

 Mary leant down and hugged Snow's shoulders.
 "Your parents would be proud of you, darling.
 You are a fine young woman."

-"Are you alright, my Lady?"
+"Are you alright?"
 William gazed down at the young Queen.
 "Don't be nervous, you look beautiful."

 The first thing Snow noticed was not the crowd of people cheering and calling her name, but an instant wave of perfume and sea of colours.
-The ceiling, the walls and everywhere she could place her eyes were covered in some sort of foliage.
+The ceiling, the walls and everywhere she could place her eyes was covered in some sort of foliage.
 The most beautiful purple wisteria hung from the ceiling, creating a sky of soft violet.
 Flowering vines of all colours covered the walls and the tables were laden with cherry blossom centerpieces.
 Standing in the middle of the hall was a fountain covered in red and white roses.
-Snow stared around her in astonishment as William led her through the crowd towards a long table.
+Snow stared around her in astonishment as William led her through the crowd towards a long table on a dais overlooking the ballroom.

 "Do you like it?"
 William spoke as they neared her seat.